Bruce Springsteen and the E Street Band Reunion Tour: Critical and commercial reception

 The Reunion Tour received generally good reviews.

 Chris Willman of Entertainment Weekly stated that the tour "was as much traveling tent revival as reunion tour....
 Springsteen drove it home with his nightly impersonation of a preacher during 'Tenth Avenue Freeze-Out', cheerfully bellowing about the soul-saving power of rock.
 Billy Sunday himself would be hard-pressed to invoke buzzwords like faith and believe as much as they turn up in an evening's worth of Springsteen lyrics.
 Houselights came up at full blast for minutes at a time, bathing the congregation in divine light and defying the conventional wisdom that rock is best enjoyed in the dark."

 Kevin O'Hare of Infoplease wrote, "the shows sometimes seemed like an oldies revue, due to the dearth of new material that they offered.
 Springsteen was still electrifying on stage, yet it almost seemed like he'd lost his desire as a songwriter."
 Sandy Carter of Z Magazine said that "As we come to the end of the 20th century, it's increasingly difficult to believe in the power of rock and roll to change lives.
 But with the current reunion tour of Bruce Springsteen and the E Street Band, the tradition rediscovers a glorious, life-affirming eloquence."
 Ed Kaz of the Asbury Park Press enjoyed Springsteen's hip-swivelling comment during the "Tenth Avenue Freeze-Out" rap that "I have the Ghost of Tom Jones inside of me!"
-Music writer Robert Santelli later stated that, "The shows weren't as long as they used to be, but any rock fans who'd been to their share of concerts could see that Bruce Springsteen and the E Street Band was still the best in the business."

 Springsteen himself was happy with the outcome of the tour: "We knew the band was gonna play well and that everybody's commitment was stronger than ever, and people were excited.
 Hey, it was exciting just to be onstage with those people again.
 It was a lot of fun standing next to Steve, you know, standing next to Clarence, and you realize that that thing alone was something that ...
 It had great meaning for our audience and, and for me, in my life."

 Continental Airlines Arena hung a banner celebrating the 15 sold out Reunion Tour shows there in July and August 1999.